josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 ### LSTM, Rolling Window

 Known data seasonality and the success of the first LSTM inspired a secondary LSTM approach.
-The objective was to structure input data to capture seasonality without creating too much dependence on the structure of the data's macro-trend.
+The objective was to structure input data to capture seasonality without creating dependence on the structure of the data's macro-trend.

 Examples were restricted to 12-length sequences, 4 sequences per batch for training.
 Test data was the most recent 12-period sequence, validation was the 12-period sequence prior to that.